This professionally accredited Diploma is for students wishing to become a dual qualified dental hygienist therapist.

 (Subject to full University approval, from 2015, we expect to be offering this course as a three-year undergraduate degree.
 Please check back for further updates before applying.)

-We are ranked in the top five UK universities for dentistry in The Times/Sunday Times Good University Guide 2014.
+We are ranked in the top 5 UK universities for dentistry in The Times/Sunday Times Good University Guide 2014.

-Dentistry at Newcastle achieved a 93% overall student satisfaction score in the 2013 National Student Survey.
+Dentistry at Newcastle achieved a 93% overall student satisfaction score in the 2013 National Student Survey, ranking us 7th in the UK.

 This Diploma is professionally accredited by the General Dental Council, meaning it meets the standards set by the dental profession.